chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

 After the above procedure, the **Proxy Endpoints** → **PostFlow** should look like the picture below.

-{% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-update-extension-callout-policy" ext="png" width="772" height="625" class="ml-li" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-update-extension-callout-policy.png" width="772" height="625" class="ml-li" %}

 #### Add API Key verification

 1. To add a policy to your proxy, click on **Proxy Endpoints** → **PreFlow** in the Navigator tab, then in the *Response* pipeline, click **+ Step** to add a step.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-api-key-verification-policy-to-preflow-request-pipeline" ext="png" width="859" height="428" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-api-key-verification-policy-to-preflow-request-pipeline.png" width="859" height="428" class="ml-li" %}

 {:start="2"}
 2. Select **Verify API Key** from the left menu, then click **Add**.

-   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-api-key-verification-policy" ext="png" width="754" height="536" class="ml-li" %}
+   {% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-add-api-key-verification-policy.png" width="754" height="536" class="ml-li" %}

 After the above procedure, the **Proxy Endpoints** → **PreFlow** should look like the picture below.

-{% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-preflow-with-api-key-verification-policy" ext="png" width="866" height="449" class="ml-li" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp336-task2-apigee-proxy-preflow-with-api-key-verification-policy.png" width="866" height="449" class="ml-li" %}

 #### Create an API Product and an App